Skip to content

 After a new register is published, the old register is not available for inspection for 10 years.

-The Cornwall Council archive centre Kresen Kernow holds some historical electoral registers.
+The Cornwall Council archive centre Kresen Kernow holds some older electoral registers.
 Please check if they have the registers you want before making a visit.

-The British Library also holds historical electoral registers.
+The British Library also holds historic electoral registers.

 Need help?